-This document described the Data Point Model [DPM] defined by EIOPA to support reporting of Solvency II, Pension Funds containing an integrated and standalone PEPP Prudential Reporting (PR), Pan-European Personal Pension Products KID data and Financial Conglomerates model.
+This document described the Data Point Model [DPM] defined by EIOPA to support reporting of Solvency II, Pension Funds containing an integrated and standalone PEPP Prudential Reporting (PR) and Pan-European Personal Pension Products KID data.
 It introduces the DPM terminology, presents the resulting artefacts (DPM Dictionary and Annotated Templates) and explains in detail the approach applied for data modelling.